What is Jigsaw PSHE?

 So what is bullying?

 Bullying is the repetitive, intentional hurting of one person or group by another person or group.
-Bullying can be verbal, physical or psychological.
-Bullying can happen face to face or through cyberspace.
+Bullying can be verbal, physical, psychological and online.
+Bullying is not tolerated at our school.

 Anti- Bullying Week: 11th - 15th November 2019